 We test the latest, the trendiest and most innovative vacuum cleaners out there.
 We're talking everything from the best cordless vacuums for those who like stick format, to the best robot vacuum cleaners for a handsfree clean and the best vacuum for pet hair – so we can help YOU find the most suitable make and model for you.

-When we conduct our vacuum cleaner reviews we use them around our own homes and look out for everything you would expect from this sort of appliance.
+We have always judged vacuum cleaners not just by their price tag but also what it is EXACTLY that you get for your money.
 We look for how well they lift dirt from deep pile carpet, if they can easily manoeuvre around furniture, whether or not they can be easily carried up and down the stairs and how they perform on hard floors.
-We also take into account the attachments, price and delivery so you get the complete overview of exactly what you can expect.
+We also take into account the attachments, packaging and delivery so you get the complete overview of what you can expect.

 Cleaning your vacuum cleaner